UN decries rising death toll, rights violations in Haiti

 “The heavily armed gangs are becoming increasingly sophisticated in their actions, conducting simultaneous, coordinated and organized attacks in different areas,” Laurence said.

-The gpvernment, he said, has a duty to protect citizens' right to life even from threats that come from private entities.
+The government, he said, has a duty to protect citizens' right to life even from threats that come from private entities.

 The U.N. agencies said some gangs even deny access to drinking water and food in order to control the population, aggravating malnutrition.